 COM796 - Comprehensive Examination

 The comprehensive examination provides evidence of student knowledge of key concepts, skills, and other important materials related to the communication field.
 Preparation throughout the semester includes regular study group meetings with faculty and peers focused on reading and discussing case studies related to the major, as well as preparing written analyses of issues and concepts found in the case studies.
 The full-day exam requires analyzing case studies in the major and in the area of concentration, and developing written responses that integrate skills and understandings derived from coursework and other educational experiences in the degree program.
-Prerequisite: COM 703
+Prerequisite: COM 703, can be taken concurrently

 MGMT740 - Consumer Behavior

 This course explores how and why consumers behave the way they do.
 Consumers can be individual households buying goods and services for their own consumption or they can be buyers in industrial and other business-related markets.
 The course takes an interdisciplinary, in-depth approach to the study of buyer behavior.

 This course is designed to present an overview of corporate public relations in contemporary society.
 The rapidly changing nature of global markets and the convergence of new information technologies are influencing the ways that communication professionals achieve their goals.
 The course explores the trends and issues affecting corporations, crisis management, public affairs communication, consumer affairs, employee relations, environmental issues, investor relations, issues of multinationals, ethics, and governmental relations.